-About our Trauma, Surgical Critical Care and Acute Care Surgery Fellowship
+About our Trauma and Surgical Critical Care Fellowship

-The University of Kentucky offers a 1 or 2 year trauma/surgical critical care/acute care surgery fellowship.
+The University of Kentucky offers a 1 or 2 year trauma/surgical critical care fellowship.
 This includes one year ACGME approved Surgical Critical Care residency.
 Applicants must be ACGME eligible.
 UK Healthcare, located in Lexington, is a 600 bed ACS verified level I tertiary referral trauma center serving rural central and southeastern Kentucky.
 The Section of Trauma/Critical Care/Emergency Surgery manages two intensive care units and provides coverage for the Trauma/Emergency Surgery Service.
 The service evaluates more than 3000 trauma patients and 1000 general surgical emergencies each year.
-This is a true acute care surgery experience.

 Fellow Rotation Schedule (2013-2014)